na-na-hi/renget/archive/uuauk.md

 "Surely, you cannot be serious about all of this!"

 "I'm serious, and don't call me Shirley.
-I'd like you back with your little ingredients by breakfast or I'll have to let you go, 'mmkay?"
+I'd like you back with your ingredients by breakfast or I'll have to let you go, 'mmkay?"

 Beast massaged the fur on his headache-afflicted forehead.
 "Understood, Guildmaster."